jannat-jui/lets-your-skills-up-client-side/README.md

 - **The admin dashboard empowers administrators to handle teacher requests, manage user roles, and oversee the platform's overall operation, including monitoring class feedback.**

+## Technologies Used

+- Node.js
+- Express.js
+- MongoDB
+- React.js
+- Firebase Authentication
+- JWT (JSON Web Tokens)
+- Tanstack Query
+- Other relevant libraries and frameworks

+## Getting Started

+To run this project locally, follow these steps:

+1. Clone the repository.
+2. Install dependencies using `npm install`.
+3. Set up the MongoDB database.
+4. Configure Firebase authentication credentials.
+5. Start the server using `npm start`.
+6. Start the client using `npm run start-client`.